Bicroft Mine

 It is one of fourteen former uranium mines in Ontario that is monitored by the Canadian Nuclear Safety Commission, and one of twenty in Canada.

 Aside from uranium, the mine has also produced globally renowned samples of Kainosite-(Y).

 Location

 Bicroft Mine is a decommissioned former underground uranium mine in Cardiff, 19 km southwest of Bancroft, Ontario, Canada.

-It is one of four former mines near Bancroft - the others being Faraday Mine/Madawaska Mine, Dyno Mine, and Greyhawk Mine).
-It is also one of fourteen former uranium mines in Ontario that is monitored by the Canadian Nuclear Safety Commission, and one of twenty of such in Canada.
+It is one of four former mines near Bancroft - the others being Faraday Mine/Madawaska Mine, Dyno Mine, and Greyhawk Mine.

 Products

 Aside from uranium, the mine has also produced globally renowned samples of Kainosite-(Y).

 Discovery of uranium - 1922 to 1953

 Uranium was first discovered in the area of Cardiff in 1922 by W. M. Richardson.
 Between 1953 and 1956, one hundred area prospects were opened, including one by Central Lake Uranium Mines Limited that later turned into Bicroft Mine.

 Mining operations - 1953 to 1960

-The mine operated from 1957 to 1963 and produced approximately 2,470,000 tonnes of uranium ore at an average concentration of 19 mg uranium per kg of ore.
+The mine operated from 1957 to 1963 and produced 2,333,106 tonnes of uranium ore at an average concentration of 19 mg of uranium per kg of ore.
 The 2,284,421 tonnes of tailings are deposited in two impoundments near Cardiff: Auger Lake and South Tailings Basin which flow into Paudash Lake.

 The mine employed up to 500 people at its peak.

 Bicroft Mine was originally owned by Bicroft Uranium Mines Limited, and is now owned by Barrick Gold.